AndrewAmies/stringliner/README.md

 # stringliner
-Javascript package to turn multi-line strings into arrays of single-line strings
+Javascript package to turn a multi-line string into an array of trimmed single-line strings